fosshostorg/public-docs/docs/general/application.md

 If you are unsure if you are eligible, you can [contact](https://fosshost.org/contact) us to discuss your project or requirements.
 We will always be happy to learn more about your project or idea.

+!!! important
-> **Reading this page is mandatory** before applying, to ensure that you are both eligible and prepared to answer all the questions on our application form.
+    **Reading this page is mandatory** before applying, to ensure that you are both eligible and prepared to answer all the questions on our application form.
 If we feel that you have not read this page before applying, we will reject your application.

 ## Eligibility
 - You have an open-source project and/or related community site(s) that needs hosting